Sundarteja/learning-repo/README.md

 # learning-repo
 Learning Repository_All contents

 In this folder, we will focus on Python Programming langauge basics.
+Please find the .py files.